-When you finally begin your surrogacy process with your chosen intended parents, it will be an exciting moment.
-After all the preliminary screening, matching and legal requirements, you all are ready to start creating a family together.
+When you finally begin the surrogacy process with your chosen intended parents, it will be an exciting moment.
+After all the preliminary screening, matching, and legal requirements, you all are ready to start creating a family together.

-Like any intimate relationship, your relationship with the intended parents may come with challenges at times.
+Like any intimate relationship, your partnership with the intended parents may sometimes come with challenges.
 It’s important to be prepared for this and to find compromises that make everyone happy.

 Intended parents have often waited years to have a child.
 When the embryo transfer is successful and you become pregnant, they will have to give up control of their child’s development and trust that you will properly take care of their unborn child.
 This can be nerve-wracking for them, especially if this is one of the last chances they have at being parents.